A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-Simulations were conducted to compare the robustness of two algorithms against external forces.
-The robot was applied to external forces during walking in place and forward walking, and the maximum impulse that the robot could withstand was analyzed using DP.
+Simulations were conducted to compare the robustness of the two algorithms against external forces.
+The external forces were applied to the robot during walking in place and forward walking, and the maximum impulse that the robot could withstand was analyzed using DP.
 The weighting parameter in (\ref{eq/jeong's method Costfunction}) was the same as that used in \cite{jeong2019robust}.
 Fig. \ref{figure/Simulation4_DP} shows the DP obtained when using both methods.
-Overall, our method exhibited more robust balancing performance, especially at 0, 30, and 330 degrees, compared to the QP-based method.
+Overall, our method exhibited more robust balancing performance, especially at 0, 30, and 330 degrees, compared to the {QP-based CP controller}.
 The overall difference in balancing performance may first be attributed to the ankle strategy.
 In \cite{jeong2019robust}, the desired ZMP for instantaneous CP control is calculated as follows,